 Academy" in La Jolla, CA. Ed frequently serves as a judge and Chairman

 of the judges in the "Miss Teenage Illinois," "Miss Illinois" and "Mrs.

 Finally we would also

 like to mention that Mr. Fogell is on the board of directors at

 Complete Video & Film Productions as well as president of Worldwide

 Entertainment.
 Ed possesses a refreshingly honest, no nonsense approach

-students and commitment to helping them fulfill their dreams.
+actors he coaches and commitment to helping them fulfill their dreams.